HamiYasir/Pokedex-Web-Application-using-just-React.Js/README.md

 This app has been deployed at https://pokedex-by-hami.netlify.app/

-You can checck it out there.
+You can check it out there.
 Enjoy :)